gvwilson/thirdbit/src/fiction/bear/index.md

 happen if I leave too few here to guard the town."
 He studied the magician for a moment.
 "Are you…all right?"

-Sergeant Dambu nodded.
+Sergeant Inambu nodded.
 "Yes, Your Highness.
 At least, I will be.
 But please, take both of my apprentices.
 I think I'll be able to take care of whatever might happen here in your absence."